skellis46/slipbox/improvisation and the threshold of the self.md

 This is a description of being on the other side of the threshold.
 But the paradox is that it precedes the separation of subject and object.
 It is not a state.
 Duality is the state.

 ## References

 # sleeping kittens

+Authentic Movement has also been used as a resource for dance-making and the generation of movement material [Voris 2019; Collinson 2005], and has been brought into performance and performance-directed improvisational contexts [Davis 2007; McLeod 2020].
+In this research, however, the dancing was not developed as choreographic material or offered as performance: it was seen only by the witness within the mover–witness relation.

 In this writing I seek to understand experiences in dancing in which a sense of self or _I_ is diminished, changed or even lost.
 Describing some disruption to the everyday experience of being subjects who manipulate or experience objects around us (including our bodies) in which this apparent separation between subject and object is diminished or even lost.